Skip to main content

 Amazon EKS-Anywhere on Equinix Metal

-Since September 2021 you can create your own EKS clusters outside of AWS.
+EKS Anywhere allows you to create your own EKS clusters outside of AWS.

-Starting in the Summer of 2022, you can run EKS Anywhere directly on bare metal, alleviating the need to run it in a virtualized environment.
-To test out the latest and greatest (and experimental!)
-EKS-A deployments, checkout our EKS-A Terraform repository in GitHub.
+You can run EKS Anywhere directly on bare metal, without needing to run it in a virtualized environment.
+To test out our EKS-A deployments, check out our EKS-A Terraform repository in GitHub.
 It contains both manual setup instructions and automation for running EKS Anywhere on bare metal.

-In this guide, we have deployed EKS Anywhere on a virtualized environment layer on top of Equinix Metal, providing an extended environment in hybrid mode between AWS and our platform.
+In this guide, you'll deploy EKS Anywhere on a virtualized environment layer on top of Equinix Metal, providing an extended environment in hybrid mode between AWS and your platform.

-Additionally, we will show you how to keep the communication private and secure between both sides using Network Edge, skipping the connection through Internet.
+Additionally, you'll learn how to keep the communication private and secure between both sides using Network Edge, skipping the connection through the internet.

 You will need